yalevras/obsidian/Textbooks/Compilers and Interpreters/Crafting Interpreters/Introduction.md

 Lox is the language we will be implementing.

-LLVM - low level virtual machine
+LLVM - low level virtual machine, a set of compiler and toolchain technologies that can be used to develop a frontend for any programming language and a backend for any instruction set architecture